-PSY 420 History and Systems (4 cr. hrs.)
+PSY 420 History and Systems

 The rise and growth of modern psychology in its contemporary expressions.
-Attention is given to origins, major developments and ongoing trends in psychological thought.
+Attention is given to origins, major developments and ongoing trend in psychological thought.
 The role of psychological thought in individual and societal change is considered.
 Normally taken senior year.
 Prerequisites: PSY 101, 320, 321.
 Fall semester.